oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 Here's quick explanation of each property:

 * `spring.datasource.url` - describes the JDBC connection URL.
 Each RDBMS (like PostgreSQL, MySQL, Oracle, etc.) has its format.
 The IP `192.168.99.100` is the assigned by Docker to the host machine in Windows or MacOS machines.
-If you are running on Linux, you can change to `127.0.0.1` as the Docker Host is your machine.
+If you are running on Linux, you must change to `127.0.0.1` as the Docker Host is your machine.
 * `spring.datasource.username` - the username you will connect to the database.
-We are going to use the master user for this tutorial.
-For production, you should create a limited user for each application.
+We are going to use the master user for this tutorial. **For production, you should create a limited user for each application**.
 * `spring.datasource.password` - The password we set when creating PostgreSQL docker instance.
 * `spring.jpa.properties.hibernate.dialect` - Although SQL is a standard, each database has some specific syntax that is addressed by hibernate dialect.
 * `spring.jpa.hibernate.ddl-auto` - Define if Hibernate can create, delete and create, update or validate the current Database Schema.
 Currently, you should set this property to `create` so Hibernate can handle all Database Schema.